Genesis Chapter 3

 Eve deceived

-3:1 Now the serpent was more cunning than any other animal of the field which YAHWEH יְהֹוָה
+3:1 Now the snake was cunning beyond any other animal of the field that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

 had made.
-And he said to the woman, Is it true, has Elohimאֱלֹהִים
+He said to the woman, Is it possible Elohimאֱלֹהִים

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-3:2 And the woman said to the serpent, We may eat of the fruit of the trees of the garden;
+3:2 And the woman said to the snake, We may eat of the fruit of the trees of the garden;

-3:3 But the fruit of the tree which is in the middle of the garden, Elohimאֱלֹהִים
+3:3 But the fruit of the tree that is in the center of the garden, Elohimאֱלֹהִים

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-has said, You shall not eat of it, neither shall you touch it, or you die.
+has said, You will not eat of it, or touch it, or you will die.

 romanized: ʾĔlōhīm: [(ʔ)eloˈ(h)im]), the plural of אֱלוֹהַּ (ʾĔlōah), is a Hebrew word meaning “gods”.
 Although the word is plural, in the Hebrew Bible it most often takes singular verbal or pronominal agreement and refers to a single deity particularly the God of Israel In other verses it refers to the singular gods of other nations or to deities in the plural A name for GOD — God The Creator

-knows that in the day you eat of it, then your eyes shall be opened, and you shall be like Elohimאֱלֹהִים
+knows that on the day you eat of it, then your eyes will be opened, and you will be like Elohimכֵּאלֹהִים

 , knowing goodטוֹב